youseop/BreastCancer_ML/README.md

 Also the location of my file is

 /content/drive/My Drive/online_shoppers_intention.csv/~

 [online_shoppers_intention.csv >>
 this is the name of folder where the data and files are in i made mistake but i didn't change the name of folder]

+so please put the files in

+'online_shoppers_intention.csv'

-so please put the files in 'online_shoppers_intention.csv'this folder and the location of this folder should be '/content/drive/My Drive/online_shoppers_intention.csv/~'
+this folder and the location of this folder should be

+'/content/drive/My Drive/online_shoppers_intention.csv/~'

 if you don't, there will be many things you should change